svlark/svlark.github.io/_posts/2019-07-15-June-North-Carolina-to-Massachusetts.md

 We have been in North Carolina for weeks now, and realized that there is so much history just up the coast!
 The girls and I decided to do an educational field trip from Beaufort to Roanoke and Kitty Hawk.

 ![dance circle](https://user-images.githubusercontent.com/13930968/61134080-d7897f80-a48c-11e9-8d4c-7c4adc8f3f3b.jpeg)
-Exploring Festival Park, a living history site with a native American village along with an early colonial settlement.
+Exploring Festival Park, a living history site with a Native American village along with an early colonial settlement.

 ![roanoke reenacting](https://user-images.githubusercontent.com/13930968/61134081-d7897f80-a48c-11e9-9d75-0cd5e5a9494e.jpeg)